Mohamed Shalleh Abdul Latiff: Execution

 On the Thursday morning of 3 August 2023, 39-year-old Mohamed Shalleh bin Abdul Latiff was hanged in Changi Prison.
 Confirming that Mohamed Shalleh was put to death as scheduled, the Central Narcotics Bureau (CNB) stated in a media statement that Mohamed Shalleh was accorded full due process, and the amount of drugs he trafficked was "sufficient to feed the addiction of about 640 abusers for a week".
 Mohamed Shalleh's execution was the fifth documented execution in Singapore in 2023, and Mohamed Shalleh was simultaneously the 16th death row criminal sent to the gallows in Singapore during the COVID-19 pandemic since March 2022.

-In light of Mohamed Shalleh's execution, activists criticized the hanging.
-Also, lawyers and activists (who spoke about the issues of Singapore's capital punishment laws) expressed concerns that despite the deterrent effect of the death penalty, its use on drug trafficking seemed to have targeted only the low-level traffickers and drug mules instead of the kingpins and how the legal presumption of knowledge about the drugs had played a major role in Mohamed Shalleh's case and many other cases of drug trafficking.
-Luo Ling Ling, a pro bono lawyer who has spent the last 10 years defending death row inmates, stated that while she remained supportive of the death penalty, she observed that most of her clients who received death sentences for drug trafficking were individuals "at the bottom of the food chain", and that there were fundamental risks which existed in the application of the legal presumption of knowledge in sentencing drug traffickers.
+In light of Mohamed Shalleh's execution, activists criticised the hanging.
+Also, lawyers and activists (who spoke about the issues of Singapore's capital punishment laws) expressed concerns that, despite the deterrent effect of the death penalty, its use on drug trafficking seemed to have targeted only the low-level traffickers and drug mules instead of the kingpins and that the legal presumption of knowledge about the drugs had played a major role in Mohamed Shalleh's case and many other cases of drug trafficking.
+Luo Ling Ling, a pro bono lawyer who has spent the last 10 years defending death row inmates, stated that while she remained supportive of the death penalty, she observed that most of her clients who received death sentences for drug trafficking were individuals "at the bottom of the food chain" and that there were fundamental risks which existed in the application of the legal presumption of knowledge in sentencing drug traffickers.

 Even so, a huge majority of the public remains supportive of the death penalty in spite of the international criticism faced by Singapore for the execution of Mohamed Shalleh, as well as the hangings of both Saridewi binte Djamani and Mohd Aziz bin Hussain during the previous month of July.
-Criminal lawyer Luo Ling Ling stated that the death penalty was still relevant for use in Singapore because of the continuing phenomenon of drug addiction and drug trafficking in Singapore, which would potentially worsen without the policy of capital punishment and it was essential to enable Singapore to achieve its aim as a drug-free nation.
+Criminal lawyer Luo Ling Ling stated that the death penalty was still relevant for use in Singapore because of the continuing phenomenon of drug addiction and drug trafficking in Singapore, which would potentially worsen without the policy of capital punishment, and it was essential to enable Singapore to achieve its aim as a drug-free nation.
 It was further updated that as of the week after Mohamed Shalleh's execution, there were fifty people held on death row in Singapore, three for murder and the rest for drug trafficking.